spartanmayo/recursionschemes-1/recursionTalk.md

 case class Mult(x: Ring, y: Ring) extends Ring
 ```

-Of course, the `Zero` and `One` can be used interchagely with `Elem(0)` and `ELem(1)`, but we prefere to mark this two elements as special, because they are the neutral elements of addition and multiplication.
+Of course, the `Zero` and `One` can be used interchangeably with `Elem(0)` and `ELem(1)`, but we prefer to keep these two elements as special, because they are the neutral elements of addition and multiplication.

-As we have comment in the previous section, we want to separate the base cases for the recursive steps.
-For this porpouse, lets imagine that our base type is `Int` and we want to implement sum and product operations.
-It can be defined in scala as the following:
+As we said before, we want to separate a general step from the inductive steps.
+For this purpose, let's imagine that we have a base type `A` and we want to implement sum and product operations of just two elements of that type.
+It can be defined in Scala as:

 ```scala
 sealed trait RingF[+A]